jonathanmnovak/nfl-big-data-bowl-2019/README.md

 # Results

 1. Which teams and players had the most rushing yards?
-2. Which offensive personal and defensive personal led to the most rushing yards?
+2. Which offensive and defensive personnel led to the most rushing yards?
-3. How well can we predict the yardage from a running play?
+3. How well can we predict the yardage for a running play?
 4. Which data features influence the yardage predictions the most?